LincolnixLearningCenter/prep_ruby_challenges/README.md

         # { 1 => [1,12], 2 => 2, 3 => [3,11], 4 => [4,10], 5 => [5,9], 6 => [6,8], 7 => 7, 8 => nil, 9 => nil, 10 => nil }
         # { 1 => [1,12], 2 => 2, 3 => [3,11], 4 => [4,10], 5 => [5,9], 6 => [6,8], 7 => 7, 8 => nil, 9 => 14, 10 => [13,15] }
         # { 1 => [1,12,16,25], 2 => [2,17,24], 3 => [3,11,18,23], 4 => [4,10,19], 5 => [5,9,20,22], 6 => [6,8,21], 7 => 7, 8 => nil, 9 => 14, 10 => [13,15] }

+        friends = 10
+        persons = []

+        friends.times do
+          persons.push []
+        end

+        count = 1

+        until count > 100
+          persons.each_with_index do |person,index|
+            id = index+1

+            if count%7 > 0
+              person.push count
+            else
+              person.push "#{count}, reverse"
+            end

+            p id
+            p person
+            count = count+1
+          end

+        end

+Your job is to code a program which outputs each number and which person said it.
+Use it to show that  player 1 will say the number "100".

 ## The Elevator